cloudadvocate/devopscourse/module9/README.md

     - check code coverage
     - build, package and deploy the code to `Code Artifact`
     - Containerize the artifact and pushed to `AWS Container Registry`
     - Update the EKS Deployment
+    - go to https://console.aws.amazon.com/ec2/home and select load balancer of type classic, copy the DNS name of the server and open the dns name in browser.
+Deployed Book manager application will be rendered.